nelmio/NelmioCorsBundle/README.md

             allow_methods: []
             expose_headers: []
             max_age: 0
+            subdomain: ''
         paths:
             '^/api/':
                 allow_origin: ['*']
                 allow_headers: ['X-Custom-Auth']
                 allow_methods: ['POST', 'PUT', 'GET', 'DELETE']
                 max_age: 3600
+                subdomain: ''

-`allow_origin` and `allow_headers` can be set to `*` to accept any value, the allowed methods however have to be explicitly listed.
+`allow_origin` and `allow_headers` can be set to `*` to accept any value, the allowed methods however have to be explicitly listed. `paths` must contain at least one item.

 ## Installation (Symfony 2.1+)